 19. The Board shall meet with the frequency required to enable it to efficiently perform its functions, following a schedule of dates and matters to be determined at the beginning of the year, and each director shall be allowed to propose additional items on the agenda not initially included.
+B.1.29 See section:

 20. Directors' absences from board meetings shall be kept to a minimum and shall be quantified in the Annual Report on Corporate Governance.
 Directors who have no choice but to appoint a proxy shall issue proxy voting instructions.

-See sections:

-B.1.28 and B.1.30
+B.1.28 and B.1.30 See sections: